devobiero/book-service/README.md

 # Book-service api

 Technologies: Nodejs, Express, Mongodb

+To install all the required dependancies:

 npm install

-To run test:
+To run tests:

 gulp test

+To run the service:

+gulp

 To read api documentation: